Whare Ra: The temple prospers

 In 1916, at the invitation of the members of the New Zealand branch, and with the offer of life tenancy of “Whare Ra”, Felkin and his family returned to New Zealand for good.
 He issued a new constitution for the Order of the Stella Matutina in the same year, informing members that the Mother Temple of the Order was now in New Zealand.
 The Order, governed by three ruling Chiefs, prospered under their leadership.
 By the time of the death of Felkin in 1926, it had a very active membership and was well established – its membership included two Anglican Bishops, General Sir Arthur Russell, Lord Jellicoe, Governor General of New Zealand, members of Parliament, and local dignitaries and officials.

 Entrance to the Temple, by the candidate for initiation, was via a secret staircase behind a wardrobe, located in Felkin's surgery.

 In 1931 a devastating earthquake hit the area, and many buildings were levelled or damaged.
 With its fortress like construction, Whare Ra was unscathed.

 Gardiner replaced Felkin as a Greatly Honoured Chief of the Order, and with Mrs and Miss Felkin, ruled for a further stable period of 33 years.

-In its heyday during the 1930s, it has been estimated that its membership numbered some 300 men and woman, and during its 60-plus-year history that approximately 400–500 people had been initiated.
+In its heyday during the 1930s, it has been estimated that its membership numbered some 300 men and women, and during its 60-plus-year history that approximately 400–500 people had been initiated.
 It was during this time that the Temple distanced itself from the affairs of the Stella Matutina in Britain, and renamed itself simply the Order of Smaragdum Thallasses.

 In 1949, in the last issue of The Lantern, Mrs. Felkin stated:

 In the Annual Report for year ending 31 December 1959, the Order's Cancellarius reported that:

 In 1959 Gardiner and Mrs Felkin died, followed by Miss Felkin three years later.

 During the late 1960s, Frater Albertus of the Paracelsus Research Society visited Whare Ra.
 He reported this visit to members of the society in one of their bulletins.

-The "chiefs" as they are called, heading Whare Ra, Messrs. von Dadelszen and Salt and Mrs. Jones, whom we met proved to be very fine people with a fervent interest in perpetuating the work of the Golden Dawn, brought to New Zealand by Felkin before the first World War.

 Decline

-However, by 1978 it was clear that Whare Ra was a spent force.
+By 1978 it was clear that Whare Ra was a spent force.
 On 24 August 1978 a letter was circulated to members announcing the closure: